akhilnk97/RoadSide-AI/README.md

 Logic: Sequential Chain-of-Thought Prompting

 🚀 How to Run Locally

-Clone the repository
+1. Clone the repository
 git clone [https://github.com/akhilnk97/RoadSide-AI.git](https://github.com/akhilnk97/RoadSide-AI.git)
 cd RoadSide-AI

-Install dependencies
+2. Install dependencies
 pip install -r requirements.txt

-Run the App
+3.Run the App
 streamlit run app.py
 Enter Credentials

 Enter your Google API Key in the sidebar to activate the mechanic.

 Note: This project was built as a Capstone for the Google AI Agents Intensive.
 It demonstrates the use of Multi-Agent Systems and Multimodal LLMs to solve real-world problems.